Things like remote learning and masks make things difficult for a student with autism

 Neacosia said that the disruption in their routine is what seems to upset her special needs students the most, since children on the autism spectrum thrive on predictable schedules.
 The disruption continues in other ways at home, as parents, grandparents and other caregivers may be alternating care to accommodate work and educating at home.
 Plus, necessary services have either ceased or are offered remotely, which is less than idea.

-“The majority of autistic students receive additional services like physical therapy, speech therapy, counseling and social skills practice,” Neacosia explained.
+“The majority of autistic students receive additional services like physical therapy, speech therapy in Cary, counseling and social skills practice,” Neacosia explained.
 “They’re not able to receive those like normal.”

 Most of her students do not engage readily with virtual education because it does not seem like real life to them.
 While younger and less-abled students may suffer more from lacking their normal social interactions, older and more highly abled students struggle to transition from middle school to high school and make their secondary goals past graduation.